 The NFT Bubble: A $69 Million Lesson

-In March 2021, Vignesh Sundaresan (known as MetaKovan), a Tamil Nadu-born businessman based in Singapore, made headlines by purchasing a digital artwork by Beeple for $69 million.
-It was hailed as a breakthrough moment for digital ownership, sparking an explosion of investment.
+In March 2021, Vignesh Sundaresan (MetaKovan) made headlines by purchasing a digital artwork by Beeple for $69 million.
+It was hailed as a breakthrough moment.
+By late 2023, the trading volume and value of most NFTs had crashed by over 90%, leaving countless speculators holding worthless JPEGs.

 Crypto as a Modern Religion